dbacall/CV/README.md

 #### Self Motivator

-I believe I am excellent at motivating myself and having the persistence to learn any skill I need to.
+I am excellent at motivating myself and having the persistence to learn any skill I need to.
 This is something I struggled with as a teenager, but I really developed in this area during uni when I taught myself how to play guitar.
 I created a routine that I made sure I did everyday consisting of skills I needed to get better at.
 Something that was so important in this process was making sure I persisted even in the moments where it seemed I wasn't getting any better.
 Fighting through these moments really taught me the importance of persistence and overcoming self doubt.

 #### Simplifying Complex Topics